project-open-data/project-open-data.github.io/v1.1/schema.md

 ----- | -----
 **Cardinality** | (1,1)
 **Required** | Yes, always
-**Accepted Values** | Must be one of the following: "public", "restricted public", "non-public" **Usage Notes** | This field refers to the degree to which this dataset *could be made available* to the public, regardless of whether it is currently available to the public.
+**Accepted Values** | Must be one of the following: "public", "internal", "restricted", "confidential" **Usage Notes** | This field refers to the degree to which this dataset *could be made available* to the public, regardless of whether it is currently available to the public.
 For example, if a member of the public can walk into your agency and obtain a dataset, that entry is **public** even if there are no files online.
-A *restricted public* dataset is one only available under certain conditions or to certain audiences (such as researchers who sign a waiver).
-A *non-public* dataset is one that could never be made available to the public for privacy, security, or other reasons as determined by your agency.
+An internal dataset could be made available to anyone working in the company.
+A *restricted* dataset is one only available under certain conditions or to certain audiences (such as researchers who sign a waiver).
+A *confidential* dataset is one that can only be made available to specific people.
 **Example** | `{"accessLevel":"public"}`

 {: .table .table-striped #accrualPeriodicity}